the-y-company/flexlayout/README.md

 ```

 `right = NULL` results in a two-column layout.
 You can specify separate icons for the left and right offcanvas elements.
 The `*_width` arguments specify the width of each column in the layout and should sum to 100.

-## Behavior

-The below animation shows the behavior of the layout on various device types.